kuttaineh/vid-dl/README.md

 > “What's a shell?”
 In computing lingo, a shell is an interface to your computer operating system's [user space](https://techterms.com/definition/user_space).

 ### Usage
-Once you have yt-dlp installed and the keyboard shorcuts available:
+Now that you have yt-dlp installed and the keyboard shorcuts available:
 * start by typing d[return]. // this will call up your computer account's Downloads directory (note: the word 'directory' is synonymous with the word Folder).
 * then, type y followed by a space, followed by a quotation mark ", followed by the web address containing the video, followed by another quotation mark ", and then press [return]. // your computer should now be downloading the video along with a description file based upon the video's published description—if a description was published with the video.